androchentw/k8s-playground/docs/minikube/minikube.md

 You can also check `minikube dashboard` GUI for a better overview on the minikube cluster and hello-minikube deployments.

-Use the following to generate a yaml template:
+Use the following to generate a [hello-minikube-deployment.yaml](hello-minikube-deployment.yaml) template:

 `kubectl create deployment hello-minikube --image=kicbase/echo-server:1.0 --dry-run=client --output=yaml`